I wrote a post for FaithGateway.com focusing on peer pressure, and I wanted to share a piece of it with you here:

 I recently had a talk around this subject with my preteen and had to face the fact that my words were falling on fairly deaf ears.
 As I swallowed my pride, I stepped back to realize I needed a new source of wisdom to convey my thoughts to my child.
 In that moment, three words popped in my head:

-To read the remainder of the post, visit FaithGateway.com
+To read the full post, visit FaithGateway.com

 A great middle school fiction option I mention in the post is DreamTreaders